-3. VNET MODEL AND VNET/U
+3 VNET model and VNET/U

-The VNET model was originally designed to support adaptive computing on distributed virtualized computing resources within the Virtuoso system [4], and in particular to support the adaptive execution of a distributed or parallel computation executing in a collection of VMs potentially spread across multiple providers or supercomputing sites.
+The VNET model was originally designed to support adaptive computing on distributed virtualized computing resources within the Virtuoso system [6], and in particular to support the adaptive execution of a distributed or parallel computation executing in a collection of VMs potentially spread across multiple providers or supercomputing sites.
 The key requirements, which also hold for the present paper, were as follows.

-- VNET would make within-VM network configuration the sole responsibility of the VM owner. - VNET would provide location independence to VMs, allowing them to be migrated between networks and from site to site, while maintaining their connectivity, without requiring any within-VM configuration changes. - VNET would provide hardware independence to VMs, allowing them to use diverse networking hardware without requiring the installation of specialized software.

-VNET would provide minimal overhead, compared to native networking, in the contexts in which it is used.
+- VNET would make within-VM network configuration the sole responsibility of the VM owner. - VNET would provide location independence to VMs, allowing them to be migrated between networks and from site to site, while maintaining their connectivity, without requiring any within-VM configuration changes. - VNET would provide hardware independence to VMs, allowing them to use diverse networking hardware without requiring the installation of specialized software. - VNET would provide minimal overhead, compared to native networking, in the contexts in which it is used.

 The VNET model meets these requirements by carrying the user's VMs' traffic via a configurable overlay network.
-The overlay presents a simple layer 2 networking abstraction: a user's VMs appear to be attached to the user's local area Ethernet network, regardless of their actual locations or the complexity of the VNET topol-ogy/properties.
-Further information about the model can be found elsewhere [42].
+The overlay presents a simple layer 2 networking abstraction: a user's VMs appear to be attached to the user's local area Ethernet network, regardless of their actual locations or the complexity of the VNET topology/properties.
+Further information about the model can be found elsewhere [49].

-The VNET overlay is dynamically reconfigurable, and can act as a locus of activity for an an adaptive system such as Virtuoso.
-Focusing on parallel and distributed applications running in looselycoupled virtualized distributed environments e.g., "IaaS Clouds", we demonstrated that the VNET "layer" can be effectively used to: (1) monitor application communication and computation behavior [11]), (2) monitor underlying network behavior [12], (3) formulate performance optimization problems [44], (4) address such problems through VM migration and overlay network control [43], scheduling [27, 28], network reservations [26], and network service interposition [22].
+The VNET overlay is dynamically reconfigurable, and can act as a locus of activity for an adaptive system such as Virtuoso.
+Focusing on parallel and distributed applications running in loosely-coupled virtualized distributed environments (e.g., "IaaS Clouds"), we demonstrated that the VNET "layer" can be effectively used to:

+- 1. monitor application communication and computation behavior [14, 15]), - 2. monitor underlying network behavior [16], - 3. formulate performance optimization problems [48, 51], and - address such problems through VM migration and overlay network control [50], scheduling [32, 33], network reservations [31], and network service interposition [27].